ebramk12/digital-disbursements/docs/introduction/introduction.md

 # Integration Options

 Digital disbursements allows several flexible integration options to make onboarding easy and accessible.
-Choose an integration path below to learn more.
+Choose an integration path below to learn more or reach out to our sales team at <insert sales email> for a personalized assesment for your buisness.

 <!-- type: row -->